2023–2024

 Contact usage

-Monthly contact-flow usage vs the pre-CRM baseline.
-Contactless-jobs increased contact creation and usage on the job.
+Monthly contact-flow usage vs the pre-CRM baseline; contactless-jobs increased contact creation.

 • 0 → 5.92%